5 Star Continuing Education 5-star Customer Rated

 • Additionally, as a program participant you have limited representation rights, meaning you can represent your clients whose returns you have prepared and signed before examination, customer service representatives, and the Taxpayer Advocate Service.
 Tax return preparers without a professional credential who don't participate in the Annual Filing Season Program have no representation rights before the IRS.

-39 Courses to Choose From
+Over 35 Courses to Choose From

 Tax Return Preparer Ethical Issues